mozilla/jsThreads/README.md

 Benefits
 --------

-**Multiple threads of control**

-All the thrill of multi-threaded programming, with none of the race conditions, deadlocking, or corrupted state you have from real threading.
+* **Multiple threads of control** - All the thrill of multi-threaded programming, with none of the race conditions, deadlocking, or corrupted state you have from real threading.

-**Procedural Style**

-Functions can be written in familiar procedural style, instead of callback style.
+* **Procedural style** - Functions can be written in familiar procedural style, instead of callback style.

-**Threads are Objects**
+* **try/catch blocks work** - Because of he procedural style, throwing and catching exceptions continue to work as expected

-Thread objects allow you to monitor peer thread state and interrupt peer threads.
+* **Threads are objects** - Thread objects allow you to monitor peer thread state and interrupt peer threads.

 Features